prjemian/pystatreg/README.md

 ## Why use this package?

-Use this package to obtain summary statistics of a list of :math:`(x, y)` pairs when the pairs are presented in sequence, such as from a control system.
+Use this package to obtain summary statistics of a list of $(x, y)$ pairs when the pairs are presented in sequence, such as from a control system.
 It is not necessary to retain the entire list in memory, this package will retain the cumulative values necessary to compute all analytical results.

 There are no external dependencies on add-on packages such as numpy or